 The records were not just occupying one section of floor-space, like in the department stores.
 They were in front of me, to my left and to my right.
 It was wall to wall records!

-While shopping in the department stores’ music section, I had never seen the people who mysteriously stocked the records, only a cashier.
+When shopping in the music sections of the large department stores, I had never seen the people who mysteriously stocked the records, only a cashier.
 Inside Franklin Music, I was greeted by a whole staff of employees who were pricing, stocking, talking about and playing records, real-life music people!
 They even had a special display for the album that was currently playing over the speakers.
 It was holding Gary Wright’s “The Light Of Smiles.”

 There were huge, over-sized reproductions of album covers hanging up for display.
 I walked underneath The Jacksons, who seemed to be fully life sized, and then gazed in wonder at the giant ear with a mouth inside, on the blow-up of the cover of “The Roaring Silence.”
 I was hypnotized by all of the amazing artwork of the LP covers on display in the racks.
 The 45’s were not only the top-40, but they stocked the entire top-100 and oldies too!